learning-unlimited/ESP-Website/docs/admin/releases/11/README.rst

 - Fixed handling of the ``finaid_form_fields`` tag.
 - Profile form now populates DOB and graduation year even if the form errors.
 - Custom form responses can now be viewed even if users are accidentally deleted.
-- Teacher big board no longer breaks if a class accidentally has no sections.
-- Teacher big board calculations now consistently exclude lunch classes.
-- Teacher big board now shows data on registered and approved classes.
-- Big boards now display graphs even if there is no data to show.
-- Hours statistics on the dashboard are now show for registered and approved classes.
+- Hours statistics on the dashboard are now shown for registered and approved classes.
 - Fields should no longer be autocompleted by browsers in the comm panel, group text module, or arbitrary user list (specifically the 'username' field).
 - Chapters can now upload .ico files in the filebrowser without changing their file extension before and after upload.
 - The new availability layout for teachers has been extended to volunteer and admin modules.
 Admins can now check and edit availability on the same page.